seleneledain/forest_drought_forecasting/README.md

 - `context`: Number of context frames
 - `target`: Number of target frames
 - `shift`: Shift between Sentinel-2 and ERA5.
 ERA5 will be shifted n steps forward with respect to Sentinel-2, but the timestamps used for naming files are those of Sentinel-2.
 - `cloud_cleaning`: maximum number of consecutive missing values (in NDVI timeseries) for which cloud cleaning will be performed.
-If > cloud_cleaning, the pixel wil not be used as a data sample.
+If > cloud_cleaning, the pixel will not be used as a data sample.
 If 0/None no cloud cleaning is done.
 - `normalisation`: If True, compute min/max for each band in the training set.
-- `remove_pct`: In cloud cleaning, remove lower x % of values per week of year (provide the percent as decimal between 0 and 1).
+- `remove_pct`: In cloud cleaning, remove lower x% of values per week of year (provide the percent as decimal between 0 and 1).
 - `loess_frac`: Fraction of data to consider in timeseries when applying LOESS smoothing.
 - `target_in_summer`: If True, data samples will be created only if the start date of the target (label) is contained in Jun.
 1st- Sep.
 1st.
 Relevant for val/test set.
 - `drought_labels`: use a drought mask to sample pixels
 - `forest_thresh`: minimum fraction of pixel covered by forest for sampling
 - `drought_thresh`:  minimum fraction of pixel covered by drought label for sampling
 - `pixs_per_scene`: optional.
 Limit to number of pixels to be sampled in a scene to generate model samples.
-- `gen_samples`: if True, will generatee samples even if cube exists already (could overwrite existing samples).
+- `gen_samples`: if True, will generate samples even if cube exists already (could overwrite existing samples).

 **How to create dataset**